Jayanthi Kuru-Utumpala: Everest expedition

 From 2012 Kuru-Utumpala and Peries trained to summit Everest and participated in various recreational activities, such as swimming and climbing.
 In April 2016, the duo announced that they were on a mission to climb Mount Everest.
 They formed the Sri Lankan Everest Expedition campaign, 2016.
 The expedition, which cost around US$60,000, per person, was supported by the mountaineering company International Mountain Guides, who provided them with guide support, Sherpa support, logistics, meals, and accommodation during their expedition.
 Kuru-Utumpala and Peries were accompanied by Nepalese Sherpas Ang Karma (Kuru-Utumpala) and Ang Pasang (Peries).

 Kuru-Utumpala reached the summit of Mount Everest successfully at 5:03 a.m. on 21 May 2016, while Peries was not able to complete the feat, as his oxygen tank failed 400 m before the summit.
 Peries attained a height of 8400 m, which is beyond Camp IV (the final camp on the southern ascent route, on the South Col).
 Kuru-Utumpala went on to become the first Sri Lankan as well as first and only Sri Lankan woman to have reached the summit of Mount Everest.
 Kuru-Utumpala's summit also made Sri Lanka the fourth country in the world after Poland, Croatia and South Africa, from which a woman was the first person to reach the top of Mount Everest.

-Honours
+Honors

 Kuru-Utumpala obtained a special award from TV channel Ada Derana as a part of the Ada Derana Sri Lankan of the Year in 2016.
 She was also included in the BBC's list of 100 inspiring and influential women from around the world for 2017.

 In March 2019, she was named as one of the most influential women, and among women change-makers in Sri Lanka, by the Parliament of Sri Lanka coinciding with International Women's Day.

-In August 2019, she was one of the 66 recipients to receive national honours for 2019 from the Sri Lankan President Maithripala Sirisena.
+In August 2019, she was one of the 66 recipients to receive national honors for 2019 from the Sri Lankan President Maithripala Sirisena.